hudson-and-thames/arbitragelab/docs/source/copula_approach/trading_strategy.rst

 Probability Threshold Strategy
 ##############################

 We start with a pair of stocks of interest :math:`S_1` and :math:`S_2`, which can be selected by various methods.
-For example, using Engle-Granger test for cointegration.
+For example, using the Engle-Granger test for cointegration.
 By consensus, we define the spread as :math:`S_1` in relation to :math:`S_2`. e.g. Short the spread means buying :math:`S_1` and/or selling :math:`S_2`.

-Use **cumulative log return** data of the stocks during the training/formation period, we proceed a pseudo-MLE fit to establish a copula that reflects the relation of the two stocks during training/formation period.
+Use **cumulative log return** data of the stocks during the training/formation period, we proceed with a pseudo-MLE fit to establish a copula that reflects the relation of the two stocks during the training/formation period.

 Then we can calculate the **marginal cumulative probabilities** using trading/testing period data: